PuruVJ/puruvjdev3/src/blog/golang-as-javascripter.md

 # TLDR

 Sorry, there's no TLDR for this article.
-It's just a documentation of my experience 🥲.
+It's just a documentation of my experience 🥲

 # Disclaimer

 Before we start, here's something I wanna make clear: This isn't an organized technical article about pros and cons of Go or JavaScript.
 This is a completely Subjective article about what **I like** about Go and what I don't like about it.

-If yur here for a hardcore, informative article about Go and JavaScript, I might disappoint you 😅.
+If yur here for a hardcore, informative article about Go and JavaScript, you will be disappointed 😅

-But hey, if you wanna read first hand experience, this is it!!
+But hey, if you wanna read a first hand experience, this is it!!
 Read on!! 🤩

 So with that out of the way, let's begin!

 # Why even try Go?

 This is a valid question.
-You saw I know many languages, and even on top of that, I use JavaScript for everything.
+You just read that I know many languages, and even on top of that, I use JavaScript for everything.
 So what gives?
 Why try to fit another language in my tiny brain?

 The problem was when JS was way too big!!